-WhatsApp Business App vs API: differences, pros/cons, and when to migrate
+WhatsApp Payments (via in-chat payments) Business App vs API: differences, pros/cons, and when to migrate

-When Company Formation (Complete Technical Guide)">AI Agent for WhatsApp starts driving real demand, you hit a common decision: do you keep running on the App, or move to the API?
+When message automation (via quick replies) starts driving real demand, you hit a common decision: do you keep running on the App, or move to the API?

-The real answer depends on team, volume, message automation needs, and integrations.
+The real answer depends on team, volume, virtual agent (via digital assistant) needs, and integrations.

 Quick summary

-- conversational AI Business App: best for small Wealth 2026">operations and mostly manual support/sales.
+- enterprise chatbot Business App: best for small operations and mostly manual support/sales.

-- smart chatbot Business API (Cloud API): best for teams, consistent automation, integrations, and scale.
+- conversational AI Business API (Cloud API): best for teams, consistent automation, integrations, and scale.

 Difference 1: multi-agent operations